 Never before or since has anyone created a syllabary on their own and in one lifetime, so in many ways, Sequoyah deserves much of the praise heaped upon him.
 More complications arise in studying Sequoyah as each different group of Cherokee has different stories and interpretations of Sequoyah’s life and struggles: Some are unabashed in their praise of the hero, while others view him as a troublemaker with a good idea.

-The final segment of this film posits that Sequoyah’s final resting place may be in Mexico as towards the end of his life he was seeking out Comanche cousins of the Cherokee people in an effort to convince them to unify with the greater Cherokee nation.
+The final segment of this film posits that Sequoyah’s final resting place may be in Mexico, as towards the end of his life he was seeking out relatives of the Cherokee people in an effort to convince them to unify with the greater Cherokee nation.

 Hundreds of other interesting and groundbreaking historical tidbits are encapsulated in this hour-long documentary.
 Searching for Sequoyah is an excellent choice for Native historians and linguists or any patrons and students looking to learn about Sequoyah’s life and works.
 Highly Recommended.